tamirshor7/procjects/webserver/README.txt

 PQueue.h   - Data structures' API.
 Documented on header file.
 PQueue.c Implements the structures as well as
              all of the Synchronization mechanisms.
 Playing with it might cause nasty deadlocks.

+Project also supports maintaining and displaying of various server threads statistics :
+        * Stat-req-arrival: Request arrival time, as first seen by the master thread.
+        * Stat-req-dispatch: The duration between request arrival time and request pull time by a worker thread.
+        * Stat-thread-id: The id of the request responding thread.
+        * Stat-thread-count: The total number of http requests this thread has handled.
+        * Stat-thread-static: The total number of static requests this thread has handled.
+        * Stat-thread-dynamic: The total number of dynamic requests this thread has handled